vmimicrobiome/vmimicrobiome.github.io/index.md

 We did it!!!!

 ....but why are some confidence scores greater than 1?!?
 Did we break statistics?
 It turns out these are rounding errors and can safely be considered to be ~1 or 100% confidence.
-Want to know more.
+Want to know more?
 Read [this](https://forum.qiime2.org/t/confidence-intervals-greater-than-1-in-custom-classifier/15014/5)

 Exporting QIIME Feature Tables